The 10 Types Of Chemical Elements (explained And Classified)

 This elements They are very poor conductors of heat and electricity Added to this, they do not have a characteristic shine, they are not very malleable, not very ductile and are very fragile in the solid state.
 They cannot be laminated or stretched, unlike metals.

-You may be interested: Biological System: What it Is, Characteristics and Components
+You may be interested: Independent Living Movement: What it is and How it Has Transformed Society

 Most of them are essential for biological systems, since they are present in organic compounds, such as sulfur (S), carbon (C), oxygen (O), hydrogen (H) and iodine (I). ).